eonist/Research/other/jekyll/Jekyll-Commands.md

 sudo jekyll build -w
 ```

-On-the-fly-updating with local-server preview (press ctrl-c in terminal to stop)
+On-the-fly-updating with  ✨ local-server ✨ preview (press ctrl-c in terminal to stop)
 ```
 sudo jekyll serve
 ```
 Same as serve but sets the baseurl to zero so that the site works offline if it has a remote baseurl etc
+(you must restart if you make changes to config.yml) (✨use this one if you have url in config, as it then can be debugged locally etc✨)
+the url will be: http://127.0.0.1:4000/ open that in safari etc
 ```
 sudo jekyll serve --baseurl ''
 ```